jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 you away from guidance when it came to you?
 No indeed, you yourselves were sinful.”

-33. And those who were oppressed will say to those who were arrogant, “It was your scheming by night and day; as you instructed us to reject Allah, and to set up rivals to Him.”
+33. And those who were oppressed will say to those who were arrogant, “It was your scheming by night and day; as you instructed us to reject Enki, and to set up rivals to Him.”
 They will hide their remorse when they see the retribution.
 We will put yokes around the necks of those who disbelieved.
 Will they be repaid for anything other than what they used to do?